lilgw402/EasyGuard_sft/examples/fashion_vtp/README.md

-# This is an example of fashionvtp+fashionbert finetune demo.
+# This is an example of FashionVTP pretrain and finetune demo.

 ```python
 # modify the config file